 Series LLCs and Multi-Property Investors

 Once you've got three or four properties, liability isolation becomes a real question.
 Do you form a new LLC for each property?
-That's clean, but expensive — filing fees, registered agents, annual reports.
-In Texas, a single LLC runs about $300 to file.
+That's clean but expensive — filing fees, registered agents, annual reports.
+In Texas, a single LLC costs about $300 to file.
 Four properties means four LLCs: $1,200 in formation fees plus $1,200+ in annual franchise tax.

-The catch: not every state recognizes series LLCs.
-If your property is in Ohio but your series LLC is formed in Texas, an Ohio court might not honor the liability separation.
+The catch: Not every state recognizes Series LLCs.
+If your property is in Ohio but your Series LLC was formed in Texas, an Ohio court might not honor the liability separation.
 The law is still developing.
 Get a real estate attorney in the property's state to confirm before relying on it.

-For investors with 5+ properties in a series-friendly state, the savings are real.
-Instead of $2,800+ per year in multi-LLC maintenance, you're paying $500 to $800 for one series LLC.
+The savings are real for the right investor.
+Instead of $2,800+ per year in multi-LLC maintenance, you're paying $500 to $800 for one Series LLC.
+At 5+ properties in a series-friendly state, the math works.

 The Decision Framework

-Here's my point of view.
-If you're a buy-and-hold rental investor — collecting rent, taking depreciation, holding for cash flow — use a single-member LLC or a partnership LLC for each property (or a series LLC if your state supports it).
+Buy-and-hold rental investor — collecting rent, taking depreciation, holding for cash flow?
+Use a single-member LLC or partnership LLC for each property (or a Series LLC if your state supports it).
 Skip the S-Corp.
 Your rental income is passive.
 The S-Corp adds cost without saving tax.

 Earning active income — flipping, wholesaling, managing properties for clients, consulting — and that income exceeds $78,000 net?
 The S-Corp election is worth exploring.
 Run the numbers with your CPA.
 Compare the FICA savings against the reduced QBI deduction, the payroll costs, and the extra tax prep fees.

 One more thing.
-Entity choice is a tax question and a legal question.
+Entity choice is both a tax question and a legal question.
 The tax answer might say LLC.
-The liability answer might say series LLC.
-The lending answer might add a wrinkle — some lenders won't lend to LLCs or require personal guarantees anyway.
+The liability answer might say Series LLC.
+The lending answer adds another wrinkle — some lenders won't lend to LLCs or require personal guarantees regardless.
 Talk to a CPA and an attorney.
 Not one or the other.
 Both.